 The Dossier Submitter states that the proposed restriction aims to address the risks from microplastics in uses that are not adequately controlled.
 Therefore, the restriction proposal entails a ban on all microplastics that meet the definition unless their specific use is explicitly derogated from the ban.
 Specifically targeting the intentional use of microplastics can be done via different means.
 The Dossier Submitter proposes a concentration limit of 0.01% w/w in order to achieve this.
 SEAC notes that this threshold is based on information collected through literature searches and the Call for Evidence.
 For certain uses, the percentage of microplastics added to achieve a specific function, i.e. intentionally added microplastics, is available.
 SEAC understands that this specific threshold was chosen since it seems to correspond to the lowest concentration at which it is generally assumed that the addition of microplastics has an effect on the function of the product.

 During the opinion development it became clear that there are still technological barriers in identifying microplastics <100 nm.
-In certain cases, it might be possible that raw material suppliers can characterise materials <100 nm and that formulators can avoid the use of microplastics <100 nm even if they cannot be resolved analytically in final products.
+In certain cases, it might however be possible that raw material suppliers can characterise materials <100 nm and that formulators can avoid the use of microplastics <100 nm even if they cannot be resolved analytically in final products.
 However, this does not necessarily ease enforceability at the present time.
 SEAC stated earlier in this opinion that practicality and enforceability should have no bearing on the microplastics definition, but that these issues should be taken up when defining the target of the restriction.
-SEAC therefore recommends to include a temporary lower size limit of 100 nm.
+SEAC therefore sees some merit in including a temporary lower size limit of 100 nm when the reliable characterisation or identification of microplastics is not self-evident (through analytical methods or via a “document-based” enforcement).
 This will help both compliance by industry and enforcement by the competent authorities.
-SEAC notes that flanking measures are needed to remove the aforementioned technological barriers in analysing the size of microplastics (e.g. funding for research to remove technological barriers regarding analytical methods).
+SEAC notes that flanking measures are needed to remove the aforementioned technological barriers in analysing the size of microplastics as soon as possible (e.g. funding for research to remove technological barriers regarding analytical methods).
 This is seen as important to remove current risks associated with emissions of particles with a size below 100 nm.
 SEAC arrives to this conclusion taking into account RAC’s view that no lower size limit should be set from a risk assessment point of view, but that considering the current state of the art in analytical methods, certain practical considerations could be used to set a temporary lower size limit (see section on enforceability).
+SEAC notes that multiple stakeholders have indicated that polymers (or particles containing solid polymer) with dimensions below 100 nm are commercially available and are used.
+Regrettable substitution is therefore possible if the difference in size does not significantly affect the functionality of the microplastics.
+CEFIC has indicated that there is no likelihood of this happening, but SEAC agrees with other stakeholders that it is an issue that needs to be taken into account.
+It is important to note as well that setting a temporary lower size limit of 100 nm could mean that relevant information on particles <100 nm that can be identified and characterised would not be gathered through the instructions for use (paragraph 7) and reporting (paragraph 8) requirements.

 Targeting the placing on the market and use of a substance or mixture is a tried and tested approach in restriction proposals.
 SEAC notes however that due to the wide targeting of the restriction, certain elements need to be discussed more in-depth.